caimile/517-Loy-Howrse/README.md

 There are two types of in-game currency in Howrse: equus, which operates as general currency, and passes, which operate as en elevated currency.

 ### How to earn equus
-* Sell horses, items, and black market items (BMIs)
+* Sell horses, items, and black market items (BMIs).
 * Sell crops grown in the fields and greenhouses.
 * Sell goods produced by workshops.
 * Log in every day to collect the Breader's Wealth Privilege.